MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 To create an additional application, select **Create another application**.
 You can create as many apps as necessary to run API calls in each of your environments.

 ### Manage existing Azure AD applications
 After you have created your Azure AD apps, you can manage them through the Azure portal.
-You can learn more from the [Azure documentation site](https://docs.microsoft.com/azure/azure-portal/).
+You can learn more from the <a href="https://docs.microsoft.com/azure/azure-portal/" target="_blank">Azure documentation site</a>.

 ### Manually configure Azure AD applications
 If you would like to set up your applications directly in Azure, see [Create Azure AD apps in Azure Portal or PowerShell](azure-apps-portal-powershell.md).